alpersancili/FrozenLake/README.md

-# Frozen Lake Q-Learning Agent
+# Frozen Lake Q-Learning Project

 This project implements a Q-Learning agent to solve the FrozenLake-v1 environment from OpenAI Gymnasium.
 The agent learns to navigate a slippery 8x8 grid world, aiming to reach the goal while avoiding holes, using reinforcement learning principles.